JanHerca/urantiapedia/input/wikijs/help/roles.md

 ## “Assistant Editor” profile

 *Assistant Editors* just need an account on this site, and after passing a validation process, will have permission to edit certain sections such as the *Topic Index*, articles, and material not reserved by administrators.
 Assistant editors also can send reviews and translations for bulk-uploading to Chief Editors without using GitHub, which can make work easier for this type of collaborators.
+Check [Assistant Editors help](/en/help/github_assistant).

 * A good knowledge of *The Urantia Book* will be needed in at least one language, but better if it is English and a second language on which the book is translated.
 * It will be important to have the ability to write well and correctly.